-The CUNY Language Immersion Program (CLIP) is an intensive English as a Second Language (ESL) program for CUNY students who need to improve their academic English language skills.
-Classes meet five hours a day, five days a week (in day or evening sessions).
+The CUNY Language Immersion Program (CLIP) provides English language learners who plan to matriculate in a CUNY college with intensive instruction in academic English and an orientation to the U.S. college system.
+Classes meet five hours a day, five days a week, in day or evening sessions.
 Students who have been accepted to any CUNY college can spend up to one year in the program.

 CLIP is a content-based program where students learn English through studying topics in American history, literature, environmental studies and more.
-In this way, students build knowledge and academic skills as they develop their English language skills.
+This method enables students to build knowledge and academic skills as they develop their English language skills.
 CLIP students also learn the computer skills they need for college.

 CLIP is a low-cost program.
-Most students pay a fee of \$180 for a 15-week semester (25 hours a week).
-Students do not use their financial aid while in CLIP.
-Instead, they save their financial aid for subsequent college coursework.
+Most students pay a fee of \$180 for a 15-week semester with 25 hours of instructions per week.
+Students do not use their financial aid while in CLI P. Instead, they save their financial aid for subsequent college coursework.